kasiamatuszewska/recipewebsite/_recipes/recipe2.md

 2. Slowly add the egg mixture to the flour mixture, stirring with a wooden spoon until the dough comes together.
 If the dough is too dry, add a little more water.
 3. Turn the dough out onto a floured surface and knead for about 5 minutes.
 Cover with a damp cloth and set aside.
 4. In a medium bowl, combine the ground pork or beef, onion, marjoram, garlic powder, salt and pepper, parsley and breadcrumbs.
+5. Roll the dough out to 1/8-inch thickness.
+Cut out circles with a biscuit cutter or a glass.
+Place a teaspoon of your desired filling in the center of each circle.
+6. Fold the circles in half, add the stuffing, and pinch the edges together to seal.
+7. Bring a large pot of salted water to a boil and gently add the pierogis.
+Boil for 8-10 minutes.

 **ENJOY!**